anoopk84/twiddle_for_eap6/README.md

 Supported Version
 ---------------------------
-* EAP 6 and JBoss AS 7
+* EAP 6 and AS7/Wildfly

 How to use?
 --------------------------